A Glance into the History of the 8 Jungian Functions

 Next you must consider your Thinking-Feeling scale.
-If this same person tends to externalize (or extravert) their Thinking then we have a Te, and thus by definition the Feeling would be introverted (Fi).
+If this same person tends to externalize (or extravert) their Thinking in the real world then we have a Te, and thus by definition the Feeling would be introverted (Fi).
 So we have Ne, Si, Te, Fi.
 But not necessarily in that order.
 That’s when functional stacking steps in.
 Each individual uses both Thinking and Feeling functions, which makes the cut-and-dried type system overly simplistic.

 The next task is to determine which function is primary, auxiliary, tertiary and inferior.
 This is when the concept of functional “stacking” comes in handy.
 Whichever is most natural is likely the primary, and so on.
 This is the order of the “stack”, which of your functions comes first or primary, and which comes last or inferior.
 Let’s say the order in this case is was Ne, Fi, Te, Si.
 That translates to the ENFP personality type.

 How Does this Relate to “Personality Typing”?